Vinnovera/redux-contexts/README.md

 ```

 ## Why?
-This is a set of functions and higher order components (decorators) that lets you reuse your components And reducers in an isolated way.
+This is a set of functions and higher order components (decorators) that lets you reuse your components *and* reducers in an isolated way.
-When you find yourself wanting to have multiple instances of the same component and reducer, but with separated states and actions dispatches - this is what you need!
+When you find yourself wanting to have multiple instances of the same component and reducer, but with separated states and actions dispatches - **this is what you need!**

 ## Usage
 Start by creating the redux store with the `createInjectStore` redux middleware